pinba-server/pinba-server/README.md

 |report_by_all|56k|2|aggregated data by minutes|

 ##### Info
-- pinba server uses 30002 port on 0.0.0.0
+- pinba server uses 30002 port on 127.0.0.1
-- for better performance you can install php-extensions: `apt install php-pecl-protobuf php-pecl-event`
+- for better performance you can install php-extensions: `apt install php-pecl-protobuf` and `pecl install event`
 - don't forget to install pinba client for php: `apt install php-pinba` and clickhouse

 ##### Grafana